The Tower (tarot card): History

 A variety of explanations for the images on the card have been attempted.
 For example, it may be a reference to the biblical story of the Tower of Babel, where God destroys a tower built by mankind to reach Heaven.
 Alternatively, the Harrowing of Hell was a frequent subject in the liturgical drama of the Late Middle Ages, and Hell could be depicted as a great gate knocked asunder by Jesus Christ.
 The Minchiate version of the deck may represent Adam and Eve's expulsion from the Garden of Eden.

 Symbolism

-The Tower is sometimes interpreted as meaning danger, crisis, sudden change, destruction, higher learning, and liberation.
-In the Rider–Waite deck, the top of The Tower is a crown, which symbolizes materialistic thought being bought cheap.
+The Tower is widely associated to danger, crisis, sudden change, destruction, higher learning, and liberation.
+In the Rider–Waite deck, the top of The Tower is a crown, which symbolizes materialistic thought being bought cheap, downcast.

 The Tower is associated with the planet Mars.

 According to A. E. Waite's 1910 book The Pictorial Key to the Tarot, the Tower card is associated with: